fusionhuh/deskimg/README.md

 by default, the program installs to ~/.local/bin. if you would like to change that, run `gcc $(pkg-config --cflags gtk+-3.0) ./src/deskimg.c -o <desired directory>/deskimg $(pkg-config --libs gtk+-3.0)`

+if you installed the program with the `install.sh` script, you can simply uninstall with `sh uninstall.sh`

+if you compiled to a custom directory different from ~/.local/bin, for the time being you will have to remove the binary and config directory manually.